-Press 'SET' (OUT 1 illuminated) - the last plenum temperature setting used will appear on the display, using the ' \uparrow ' key to raise or ' \downarrow ' key to lower the plenum temperature °F. The change will appear on the display, when the desired plenum temperature appears on the display, press 'SET' to save and exit.
+Press 'SET' - the last temperature set point used will appear on the display, using the '\^ 'key to raise or '\psi' key to lower the temperature setting °F. The change will appear on the display, when the desired temperature appears on the display, press 'SET' this will save the new setting and return to the current temperature reading on the probe.